jenkhy/GW_Lab_Notebook/GW_Lab_Notebook/Jen's Perkinsus marinus Project (Spring Semester).md

 - Stain oyster tissue with 2-5 drops of Lugol's Iodine under a dissecting microscope

 **How to Culture Perkinsus**
-1. Place finely minced oyster tissues in petri dishes (La Peyre, et al. 1993)
+1. Place finely minced oyster tissues in Petri dishes (La Peyre, et al. 1993)
 2. Wash minced tissue five times with YRW
 3. Resuspend minced tissue in a culture medium (as seen below) and place into culture flasks
 4. Incubate cultures at 21°C